vjcbuurman/MTG-Collection-Viewer/README.md

 * `git fetch`
 * `git checkout -f master`

 You now have all the necessary tools to make the database based on your own card collection, build and run the app.
+Updates can in the future simply be collected via a `git pull` through `cmd` (when inside the `mtg_collection_viewer` folder).

 ### Resource creation